Moukahla: Other parts

 The moukahla's caliber was usually .67, being very long.
 At around 6 feet, the plain barrel alone is 44 to 52 inches in length.
 The barrel was retained in the stock by about twelve iron, brass, or silver bands (capucines).
 When silver was used, it was often done in the niello form, and may have all metal work engraved and locks may be covered in sheets of silver.
 The stock and trumpet shaped butt is typically engraved with silver shapes inlaid with coral or ivory, with even the exposed parts of the wooden ramrod being encased with silver.

 Issues

 Issues in the weapon were noted.
-When it was first made, its had high range due to its long barrel, but by the 19th century its range became completely average, and by the 20th century it was completely outdated and short-ranged, causing bursts of smoke when fired, clearing after a long time.
+When it was first made, it had a comparatively long range due to its long barrel, but by the 19th century its range became average, and by the 20th century it was completely outdated and comparatively short-ranged, causing bursts of smoke when fired, clearing after a long time.
 Most moukahla lacked bayonets, but organized units such as the Odjak of Algiers, the Odjak of Tunis, and to a certain extent, the Black Guard of Morocco did have bayonets equipped.

 Origin and usage

+Thomas Hees and his Nephews Jan and Andries Hees and a Servant by Michiel van Musscher (1687).
+The Dutch diplomat Thomas Hees, who served in Algiers, Tunis, and Tripoli, depicted with Kabyle guns on the back wall.

 The Moukahla was locally produced across the Maghreb region, in Morocco, Algeria, and Tunisia.
 They were the most widespread type of guns, being so widespread that every musket was called a moukahla, and european handbooks translated the english word "gun" as moukahla.